LearnersGuild/guide/Dynamic_Tensions/Play.md

-# Joy Tension
+# Play Tension

-## Play <--> Whole Heartedness
+## Fun <--> Engagement

-The Flow Tension optimizes the energies between whole heartedness and play.
+The Play Tension optimizes the energies between whole heartedness and fun.
 We believe that when take ourselves lightly and our purpose seriously, when we approach our practices with wholeheartedness and immerse ourselves in them, we get into the flow, or a state of sustained engagement that generates spontaneous joy.

 ## Play
 - fun
 - enjoyment
 - aimless exploration
+- curiosity

-## Whole Heartedness
+## Engagement
 - meaning
 - purpose
+- dedication
+- whole heartedness
 - Practice [presence](/Practices/Presence.md)